tanvirtareq/anki-card-creator-add-on/README.md

 ## 1. What this Add-on Does

 This Anki add-on provides a streamlined way to create rich flashcards directly within your Anki application.
-It supports two distinct card types, automatically fetches dictionary data, translates it to Bangla, and handles media, making card creation efficient and comprehensive.
+It supports multiple card types, automatically fetches dictionary data, translates it to Bangla, and handles media, making card creation efficient and comprehensive.

 **Key Features:**

 *   **Integrated UI:** A dedicated "Add Card" button appears in Anki's Deck Browser for quick access.
 *   **Adds to Current Deck:** New cards are automatically added to the deck you are currently viewing in Anki.
-*   **Two Card Types:**
+*   **Multiple Card Types:**
+    *   **Basic Card:** A standard, two-sided flashcard for simple facts, vocabulary, or questions and answers.
-    *   **Simple Audio:** A basic card with audio on the front and the word/phonetic transcription on the back.
+    *   **Simple Audio:** A card that plays audio on the front and shows the word and phonetics on the back.
+Excellent for language learning.
-    *   **Spelling Rescue:** An interactive card designed for spelling practice.
-The front features audio and a text input field for the user to type the word.
-The back displays the correct word, its meaning (English & Bangla), synonyms (English & Bangla), and usage in a sentence (English & Bangla).
+    *   **Spelling Rescue:** An interactive card for spelling practice.
+The front features audio and a text input field.
+The back displays the correct word, its meaning, synonyms, and usage in a sentence.
+    *   **Word Rescue:** A card to help you learn and remember challenging words by providing context (like a definition or a sentence with a blank) and asking you to recall the word.
+*   **Gemini-Powered Content Generation:** For Basic, Spelling Rescue, and Word Rescue cards, you can use the Gemini-powered versions to automatically generate card content (definitions, translations, example sentences).
 *   **Automatic Data Fetching & Translation:** For "Spelling Rescue" cards, the add-on automatically retrieves word definitions, synonyms, and example sentences from a dictionary API and translates them to Bangla.
-*   **Automatic Model Creation:** The necessary Anki Note Types ("Simple Audio Model" and "Spelling Rescue Model") are automatically created in your collection if they don't already exist.
+*   **Automatic Model Creation:** The necessary Anki Note Types are automatically created in your collection if they don't already exist.
 *   **Seamless Media Handling:** Generated audio files are automatically added to your Anki collection's media folder, ensuring they work across devices.

 ## 2. How to Use